kellyav/bike_bank_transactions/README.md

 # bike_bank_transactions
-Maintenance of business tables in SQL Server, using the Bike and Bank databases.
+Maintenance of business tables in SQL Server, using the Bike database.

 ## Database

-bike_bank_db
+bike_bank_db.sql

 ### Tables

+Ones we used in this repo:

 - buyers